-In I-130 family based visa petition cases after receiving verification of from DHS, HUD will need to determine whether the immigrant victim applying for public or assisted housing has been a victim of battering or extreme cruelty.
-The following discussion will assist HUD in making battering or extreme cruelty that are consistent with the definitions of this terminology used by other federal government agencies.
+approved.
+In these cases since approval of the I-130 family based visa petition does not involve an adjudication of battering or extreme cruelty, HUD or the Housing Provider will need to determine whether the immigrant victim applying for public or assisted housing has been a victim of battering or extreme cruelty.
+The following discussion will assist HUD and Housing Providers in making battering or extreme cruelty that are consistent with the definitions of this terminology used by other federal government agencies.